Our house as it appears on a 1911 postcard when it was the home of

 (St. Albans has incredibly strong wind).

-on the other corner bracket which is not quite as heavily weathered and damaged as the front was.
+bracket which wasn't quite as heavily weathered and damaged as the front was.